Sorry, you need to enable JavaScript to visit this website.

 Traineeships for students at Danish universities

-The education programmes at Danish universities are regulated in The Act on Universities and The ministerial order on universities
+The education programmes at Danish universities are regulated by The Act on Universities and the Act amending the University Act, the SU Act, and other laws (LOV nr 435 af 08/05/2017)

-Some education programmes include mandatory traineeship that prolong the study, for instance:
+Some education programmes include mandatory traineeships, for instance:

 • Bachelor in Journalism (journalist)